John Marshal (died 1165): Later matters

 From 1156 onward John's affairs started declining, and he started to sell some of his properties.
-In 1158, King Henry II (which had succeeded Stephen) revoked John's possession of Marlborough castle, maybe considering him as a danger, but didn't deprive him of his role of marshal.
+In 1158, King Henry II (who had succeeded Stephen) revoked John's possession of Marlborough castle, maybe considering him as a danger, but didn't deprive him of his role of marshal.
 In the same year, both in an attempt to decipher Merlin's fictitious prophecies and irritated by the loss of Marlborough, John let it be known that according to the prophecies, Henry II would have not returned in England after his campaign against Tolouse.
 When the king returned in 1163, he considered John as a traitor.
-John, however, restored the king’s favor by taking part in the Becket controversy.
+John, however, restored the king's favor by taking part in the Becket controversy.

 John had previously argued with Theobald of Bec (Thomas Becket's predecessor as Archbishop of Canterbury) that one of the archbishopric's estates belonged to him by hereditary right.
 It seems that he even occupied said estate.
 After Becket succeeded Theobald, he retook the estates for the archbishopric.
 John then tried to claim them back and presented himself at the archbishop's court, but he failed.
 However, he knew that the archbishop was falling out of royal favour, and he appealed to king Henry II.
-The king summoned a council to discuss the situation, and although that council would eventually lead to Becket’s exile, he wasn't found guilty of the confiscation of John's property.
+The king summoned a council to discuss the situation, and although that council would eventually lead to Becket's exile, he wasn't found guilty of the confiscation of John's property.

 John Marshal died on 22 July 1165, and he was buried at the Salisbury family foundation of Bradenstoke in Wiltshire.
 His death was not sudden, as he had time to write a testament.
 After John, the title of marshal (later Earl Marshal) became honorific and hereditary.